Darnell Collins: Climax and death

 Hours after the final murder, a woman from Newark, New Jersey called the police claiming that three men were wielding guns outside her house, threatening a woman.
 In an unexpected turn, while on the way there police noticed Collins in a white vehicle.
 Reportedly, he had nothing to do with the three men, and it is believed it was a stroke of luck he was spotted.

 Upon spotting the cops, Collins attempted to drive away unnoticed, but police were in pursuit.
-Throughout the subsequent 20 minute car chase, the police lost sight of him once, before the Belleville police re-spotted him.
+Throughout the subsequent 20-minute car chase, the police lost sight of him once, before the Belleville police re-spotted him.
 Collins shot at the police multiple times, missing his shots.
 Once near Washington Avenue, he attempted to turn onto Kingsland Street, but hit an embankment.
 He attempted to careen his car but crashed it into a house, and since it was too damaged to keep going, Collins fled on foot.

 He was spotted by police and took cover behind a half-wall on a house's property.
 He and officers began taking shots at one-another, but no one was hurt in the pursuit.
 Collins once again attempted to flee to another spot, but was again spotted, and ran down a riverside and positioned himself on his back in the shallow water, and re-loaded his gun, before resuming taking shots at the officers.
 In the ensuing gun battle, Collins was struck by 14 bullets, knocking him unconscious.
 Not long after, Collins was finally pronounced dead by the subsequent paramedics who responded.

 Aftermath

-Upon the end of Collins' spree, questions started to be raised about his parole officer John Goodman, and why didn't he take further action in response to Collins' parole violations, as Collins was a dangerous criminal and re-offender.
+Upon the end of Collins' spree, questions began to be raised about his parole officer John Goodman and why he didn't take action in response to Collins' parole violations, as Collins was considered a dangerous criminal and habitual re-offender.
 This led to allegations that Goodman had neglected his position, and after undergoing an administrative hearing on October 19, the court agreed and Goodman was stripped of his position in January 1996.